dapr/dotnet-sdk/examples/Actor.Next/03-PubSub/README.md

 Tutorial: [Part 3 - Dynamic pub/sub with actors](../../../docs/dotnet-actorsnext/tutorial/part-3.md).

 The old SDK pattern needed a separate subscriber service plus hand-rolled routing, retry, and idempotency.
-Here the stream runner forwards each event through the normal actor invocation path and only acknowledges the pub/sub message after the actor turn commits.
+Here `AddDaprActorStreams` uses the Dapr.Messaging streaming client, while the stream runner forwards each event through the normal actor invocation path and only acknowledges the pub/sub message after the actor turn commits.

 The local app exposes a small HTTP API that marks cart items as waiting for stock, publishes an inventory restock event through Dapr pub/sub, reads cart state, checks item availability, and clears the sample carts between runs.